 While these are interesting topics of research, the classical RL setting with minimal assumptions is arguably more common in RL literature.
 A considerable effort was made in solving safe RL in the model-based setting~\cite{polymenakos2020safepilco, cowen2020samba, kamthe2018data}.
-In these works the model was learned using Gaussian processes~\cite{GPbook, deisenroth2011pilco} allowing for an effective uncertainty estimation albeit with scalability limitations.
-Constrained versions of model-free RL algorithms such as TRPO, PPO, SAC were also developed.
-For example, CPO~\cite{achiam2017constrained} generalized TRPO to a constrained case by explicitly adding constraints to the trust region update. \cite{raybenchmarking} were the first, to our best knowledge, to implement Lagrangian version of PPO, SAC and TRPO.
+In these works, the model was learned using Gaussian processes~\cite{GPbook, deisenroth2011pilco} allowing for an effective uncertainty estimation albeit with scalability limitations.
+Constrained versions of model-free RL algorithms such as TRPO, PPO, and SAC were also developed.
+For example, CPO~\cite{achiam2017constrained} generalized TRPO to a constrained case by explicitly adding constraints to the trust region update. \cite{raybenchmarking} were the first, to our best knowledge, to implement the Lagrangian version of PPO, SAC, and TRPO.
 These methods largely followed~\cite{chow2017risk}, who, however, considered an RL problem with a conditional-value-at risk (CVaR) constraints instead of average constraints.
 While Chow et al used classical policy gradient algorithms, recently this work was extended to PPO~\cite{cowen2020samba} and SAC~\cite{yang2021wcsac} algorithms.
+The Lagrangian method and CPO were improved in \cite{stooke2020responsive,yang2019projection}, respectively.
 Finally, \cite{ding2020natural} proposed a natural policy gradient for c-MDPs.